AhmedAtiia11/EKS-Cluster-AutoScaller/README.md

 ### 10. Test Autoscaling
 Experiment with Cluster Autoscaler functionality by adjusting the number of replicas in the Nginx Deployment and observing the autoscaling behavior.

-Feel free to reach out for any additional assistance or troubleshooting.